 - Final Fantasy VII had this as a handicap in the arena fights in the Golden Saucer.
 It reduced your level by five for the remainder of the duel.
 This was actually one of the less nasty penalties, at least it didn't shrink you or worse, turn you into a frog.

 - Final Fantasy VIII enabled one GF to learn a LV Down ability for the player to use, which could be used repeatedly to make any non-boss enemy stupidly easy.
-It had a LV Up ability, too, for those who think scaled leveling of enemies just isn't hardcore enough.
+It had a LV Up ability, too, for those who think scaled leveling of enemies just isn't hardcore enough, or if you wanted to Draw a better spells, since the list of them depended on the monster's level.

 - Persona 2 has the "Prophecy" spell, which resets a Persona's rank to 1.
 Given that a Persona's spells and stats come mostly from gaining ranks, and going from rank 1 to rank 8 often takes several hours of Level Grinding, this can be aggravating.

 - In Demon's Souls, there is the Soulsucker spell, which is used by one of the bosses in the game and can also be learned by the player.
-It has a slow casting time, but a hit from this will drain the player's Soul Level.
+It has an incredibly slow casting time and very short range, but a hit from this will drain a player's Soul Level.
+Some players let themselves get hit by one for Min-Maxing purposes.

-- There's at least one already difficult boss in The Legend of Dragoon (The Grand Jewel) that can take away levels from your current attack, and they will stay that way until you gain them back the hard way.
+- There's at least one already difficult boss in The Legend of Dragoon (The Grand Jewel) that can take away levels from your current attack, and they will stay that way for the rest of the fight (though the Grand Jewel can glitch and return levels it takes away in this fashion).
 In a part of the game with several boss fights in a short period of time, no less.
 There are also several bosses (including, again, the Grand Jewel) that make your dragoon abilities useless, which can be seen as leveling them down for the battle.

-- In Kingdom Hearts 358/2 Days, one status ailment actually deleveled your character.
-It was only temporary, similar to Final Fantasy V.
+- In Kingdom Hearts: 358/2 Days, one status ailment actually deleveled your character.
+It was only temporary, similar to Final Fantasy V. Then there was one late-game mission during which your level was halved and was actually tied to in-game plot.

 - Games in The Elder Scrolls series will generally lower a random skill when you're put in prison.
-There are also various magical effects that temporarily drain the gains and means of increasing in level (health, magicka, fatigue and skills).
+There are also various magical effects that temporarily drain the gains and means of increasing in level (health, magicka, fatigue, attributes, and skills).

 - A certain monster in Disciples II did this and also brought the target down one Evolution Level.